 Continue taking a prenatal vitamin.
 Avoid caffeine and sweets when possible and include protein and unsaturated fats at every snack and meal.
 Ask your provider about your vitamin D levels; if they are low, they might affect your mood.

 S - Support

 Share your feelings with a trusted friend or family member, or find a support group online or in-person.
-Ask for help with baby care.
 Getting an hour each day to yourself is essential.

 H - Hydration and Humor